yaninyzwitty/hyperpb-go/HACKING.md

 example, int32, uint32, and enum fields of the same presence discipline will use the same thunk, because they're all parsed and stored as 32-bit varints.
 The same is true of fixed32, sfixed32, and float32.

+To learn more about a particular archetype's implementation choices, look at the `field_*.go` files.

 ## Parser Threading And Inlining